SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 11. - Devoted Mind

-You can cast Shield of Faith once without using a warlock spell slot.
-You can't do so again until you finish a long rest.
+You can cast Shield of Faith at will, without expending a spell slot.

 # 12. - Discerning Gaze

-You can cast Detect Evil and Good once without using a warlock spell slot.
-You can't do so again until you finish a long rest.
+You can cast Detect Evil and Good at will, without expending a spell slot.

 # 13. - *Eldritch Mind* ©